rivine/AtomicExchange.Ui/readme.md

 In the "New Order" screen, you need to enter the form correctly :

-- The amount of Coins which you want to buy / sell proceeded by the respective coin
+- The amount of Coins which you want to order proceeded by the respective coin
 - The source wallet where the coins are available ( )
 - The price you want to pay / get for it proceeded by the respective coin
 - The destination wallet where you will receive your coins